-- 12.6 -- Compliance with the National Energy Conservation Policy and Energy Policy Acts.
-In accordance with the FY07 DHS Appropriations Act, all FY07 grant funds must comply with the following two requirements: - None of the funds made available through the IPP shall be used in contravention of the Federal buildings performance and reporting requirements of Executive Order No. 13123, part 3 of title V of the National Energy Conservation Policy Act (42 USC 8251 et seq), or subtitle A of title I of the Energy Policy Act of 2005 (including the amendments made thereby).
+14.6 - Compliance with the National Energy Conservation Policy and Energy Policy Acts.
+In accordance with the Consolidated Appropriations Act of 2008 (P.L.
+110-161), all FY 2008 grant funds must comply with the following two requirements:

-None of the funds made available through the IPP shall be used in contravention of section 303 of the Energy Policy Act of 1992 (42 USC13212).
+- None of the funds made available through shall be used in contravention of the Federal buildings performance and reporting requirements of Executive Order No. 13123, part 3 of title V of the National Energy Conservation Policy Act (42 USC 8251 et.
+Seq.), or subtitle A of title I of the Energy Policy Act of 2005 (including the amendments made thereby). - None of the funds made available shall be used in contravention of section 303 of the Energy Policy Act of 1992 (42 USC13212).